hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

   - improve <span style="color: #bb6600;">web traffic performance</span> <- proxy caching
   - WCCP proxy health checking
     - WCCP daemon sends a proxy health check message (xmlrpc client request) to the xmlrpc server running on the Web proxy every 10 seconds
-    - proxy up and running: WSA sends a WCCP “here I am” (HIA) message to the specified WCCP-enabled routers every 10 seconds
+    - proxy up and running: WSA sends a WCCP "here I am" (HIA) message to the specified WCCP-enabled routers every 10 seconds
     - WCCP router misses three consecutive HIA messages, the router removes the WSA from its service group and traffic is no longer forwarded to the WSA
   - message to verify a WCCP-configured router working w/ the Cisco WSA: <span style="color: #bb6600;">the WSA sends a Here-I-Am message every 10 seconds, and the router acknowledges with an I-See-You message</span>